Liubsyy/JarEditor/README.md

 > **External jar** : File->Project Structure->Libraries->Add Library , then you can see the decompiled jar.<br>
 > **Nested jar** : Right click on nested jar->JarEditor->Structure->Expand Nested Jar

+🌟**New optimization : Double-click a JAR file or a nested JAR file to expand the jar contents.**

 <img src="./img/JarEditor_main.png" width="800" height="506" />

 After modification, click **Save(Compile)** to compile and save the currently modified java content.